-Creating a preventive maintenance (PM) schedule should be an owner operators first priority.
+Creating a preventive maintenance (PM) schedule should be an Owner Operators and Lease Purchasers first priority.
 A truck that is out of service due to engine issues means lost pay.

 Every truck, new or used, should be equipped with a maintenance manual.
 If you don’t have yours they can easily be purchased from the dealer or manufacturer.
 You may also find your manual here.
 These manuals contain valuable information on every area of your truck including: recommended maintenance intervals, lubrication and fluid level checks, noise emission controls maintenance and torque specifications.